syncfusion-content/ej2-vue-docs/ej2-vue/appbar/getting-started.md

 # Getting Started with the Vue AppBar Component in Vue 2

-This article provides a step-by-step guide to set up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue Appbar component using the [Composition API](https://vuejs.org/guide/introduction.html#composition-api) / [Options API](https://vuejs.org/guide/introduction.html#options-api).
+This article provides a step-by-step guide to set up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue AppBar component using the [Composition API](https://vuejs.org/guide/introduction.html#composition-api) / [Options API](https://vuejs.org/guide/introduction.html#options-api).

 ## Prerequisites